 1. Lay a suitable polythene vapour barrier onto the substrate, overlap any seams by at least 200mm (7 7/8") and securely tape to provide a suitable seal.
-Lay 18-24 mm (12/16"-1") Exterior Grade plywood across the floor in the opposite direction to the length of the new boards, to provide a material into which the nails can fix into.
-The plywood sheets should be butted together allowing a 15 mm (5/8") perimeter gap for expansion.
+Lay 18-24 mm (12/16"-1") Exterior Grade plywood across the floor in the opposite direction to the length of the new boards, to provide a material into which the nails can x.
+The plywood sheets should be butted together allowing a 15mm (5/8") perimeter gap for expansion.
 Ensure that all under floor pipe work is lagged before the floor is laid.
-This will prevent localized
+This will prevent localized shrinkage in the floor from hot adjacent pipes.

-- shrinkage in the floor from hot adjacent pipes 2.
-Mark out a straight line parallel to the chosen wall, allowing a 15mm (5/8") gap for expansion.
+2. Mark out a straight line parallel to the chosen wall, allowing a 15mm (5/8") gap for expansion.
 It may be necessary to scribe the first row of boards to achieve correct alignment.

-Square the first row of boards to the pre marked line with the tongue facing into the room.
-Top nail - mm (3") of the end of each board and countersink through the boards as near to the wall as possible).
-Top nailing is nailing the board to the subfloor through the top of the board. - 4.
-Using the same spacing, of 250-300 mm (9 7/8" 11 13/16"), secret nail at a 45° ensuring a countersink - 6.
-Continue to t the board from left to right, Always stagger the end joins by a minimum of 150 mm (6")
+3. Square the first row of boards to the pre marked line with the tongue facing into the room.
+Top nail\ (top nail at 250-300 mm (9 7/8" - 11 13/16") intervals or onto every joist, and where possible within 75mm (3") of the end of each board and countersink through the boards as near to the wall as possible). \Top nailing is nailing the board to the subfloor through the top of the board.

-through the tongue.
+4. Using the same spacing, of 250-300mm (97/8" - 11 13/16"), secret nail at a 45° ensuring a countersink through the tongue.
 For ease a mechanical floor-nailer can be used for this job.